strahlw/primo-optimizer/README.md

 ## Getting Started

-Our complete documentation is currently being built, but here is a summarized set of steps to get started using the framework.
+Our complete documentation is available on [readthedocs](https://primo.readthedocs.io/en/latest/), but here is a summarized set of steps to get started using the framework.

 While not required, we encourage the installation of [Anaconda](https://www.anaconda.com/products/individual#Downloads) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and using the `conda` command to create a separate python environment in which to install the PRIMO Toolkit.